EditingSource/EN-TikTok-60FPS/README.md

 ❗ Make sure you have the latest version of your graphics card drivers to avoid errors and visual artifacts.

 # ⚠️ Important
-> Please read this information before use.
+> Please read this information before use

-* We are not responsible for your accounts.
+* We are not responsible for your accounts
-* After processing, your video may not play correctly in most players.
+* After processing, your video may not play correctly in most players
-* Your video will be in slow motion on the web version of the platform.
+* Your video will be in slow motion on the web version of the platform
-* Our software does not access your accounts in any way.
+* Our software does not access your accounts in any way
-* Before reporting an error, please make sure all requirements for proper application operation are met.
+* Before reporting an error, please make sure all requirements for proper application operation are met
-* To date, no accounts have been blocked or banned.
+* To date, no accounts have been blocked or banned
 * On very sharp transitions in video, interpolation can cause warps
+* On weak/old devices, playback issues may occur (not always)
+*
 # Other Open-Source Code Used

 * https://github.com/Kinnara/ModernWpf - For styles in App (MIT License)